Narigo/sveltekit-boilerplate/README.md

 > **Note:** If you're using the Docker approach: Cypress can't open a browser from within the container.
 Instead, a browser in the container is necessary and it needs to run in there.
 With the `DISPLAY` variable set, it's possible to forward the browser windows to another machine (the host machine).

 > **Note for MacOS users:** This boilerplate features some helpers for MacOSX, if you're running through Docker.
 It needs XQuartz installed on the host machine and the helper scripts can be used to run it.
+Use `./cy-all.sh` to get a shell inside a Docker container that can run the following commands.

 A single run of all tests of the storybook components:

 ```
 npm run ci:test:storybook

-# or when using Mac OS, Docker and XQuartz:
-./cy-storybook-run.sh
 ```

 Run all tests of the storybook components:

 ```
 npm run test:watch:storybook

-# or when using Mac OS, Docker and XQuartz:
-./cy-storybook-open.sh
 ```

 A single run of all end-to-end/integration tests:

 ```
 npm run ci:test:integration

-# or when using Mac OS, Docker and XQuartz:
-./cy-integration-run.sh
 ```

 Run all end-to-end/integration tests:

 ```
 npm run test:watch:integration

-# or when using Mac OS, Docker and XQuartz:
-./cy-integration-open.sh
 ```

 There is another special command to run all test commands sequentially: